martinthomson/train-protocol/draft-thomson-train-protocol.md

 unconditionally.
 Endpoints might send TRAIN packets whenever a peer can accept them.

+False signals could create some uncertainty about the true rate limits.
+Endpoints could therefore send TRAIN packets with false rate limit signals, which can be filtered out of any feedback.

 Avoiding that being conditional ensures that those cases where the signals are actively used are harder to distinguish from other activity.
 Endpoints that do act on a rate limit signal might still be detected.
 For an observer, any change